-MAT 443 : Real Analysis I
+MAT 443: Real Analysis I

 An introductory approach to the real numbers and completeness, Inverse Function Theorem and its application, limits, sequences and series, uniform continuity, theory of differentiation and integration, sequences and series of functions, and Fourier series theory.

-Credits 3 Prerequisites A grade of "C" or better in MAT 225 Semester Offered Offered spring semester, even-numbered years.
-Notes PCEN for Mathematics majors.
+PCEN for Mathematics majors.

-MAT 444 : Real Analysis II
+MAT 444: Real Analysis II

 Continuation of MAT 443.
 An in-depth treatment of the topics in MAT 443.
 Topics to include: improper integrals, general convergence of sequences of functions, complex numbers, and Fourier series.
-Credits 3 Prerequisite Courses MAT 443 Semester Offered Offered at departmental discretion.

-MAT 445 : Complex Analysis
+MAT 445: Complex Analysis